Configuration File Guide#

 1. wander: Randomly walk and idle.

 • walk: - speed_range: [min, max] m/s (default [1.0, 1.0]). - distance_range: [min, max] distance to travel per walk leg (default [5.0, 15.0]). - navigation_areas: List of allowed NavMesh area tags.
+Each entry must be a unique, non-empty string.

 • idle: Array of idle options. - animation: Name of the animation (must exist in motion lib). - time_range: [min, max] duration in seconds (default [2.0, 5.0]). - weight: Selection probability.